Why Timing Your Morocco Trip Matters

 Best for: Sahara desert tours, All cities sightseeing, hiking in the Atlas Mountains

-Why it’s great: Clear skies, blooming landscapes, and ideal road conditions
+Why it is great: Clear skies, blooming landscapes, and ideal road conditions

 Summer (June to August): Best for Coastal Travel